 Geo-blocked content is content that is not available to certain regions or geographical locations.

-Why some companies provide different content in different locations
+Why do some companies provide different content in different locations

 There are many reasons for geo-blocking content.
 Sometimes the content is copyright protected and is blocked from certain geographical regions.
 In other cases, governments do not allow content from certain websites in their countries.
 There are also times when a product or service may be cheaper in a particular region but more expensive elsewhere, and companies want you to purchase the product or service in your region rather than from the region where it is cheaper.